 In 2020, Unica grew not only in terms of revenue and profit but also in terms of the number of employees working for the organisation.
-At year-end 2020, Unica employed 2,843 FTEs compared with 2,590 FTEs in 2019.
+At year-end 2020, Unica employed 2,846 FTEs, compared to 2,590 FTEs in 2019.
 This means Unica's workforce grew by over 10%.
-Expressed in the number of individual employees, Unica employed more than 2,950 employees at the end of 2020.
+Expressed in the number of individual employees, Unica employed over 2,950 employees at the end of 2020.
 To carry out its work, Unica also uses a flexible pool of about 200 temporary hires who also work for the company.